CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond: NUMERICAL ANALYSIS

 We will further verify that, beyond dynamic scenarios, FD-RAN also demonstrates significant advantages over 5G in static environments.
 This is due to that the physical decoupling of BSs significantly expands the downlink coverage area.
 In FD-RAN, more flexible multi-BS collaborative transmission and resource scheduling can be achieved, further enhancing its overall performance and adaptability.

 In the Vienna 5G system-level simulator \cite{Vienna5GSLS}, two scheduling methods are implemented: \textbf{5G Round-Robin} scheduler and \textbf{5G Best CQI} scheduler.
 The round robin scheduler schedules the users one after the other in a row.
 When all users have been assigned resources, the first user is scheduled again and so on.
 In case of the best CQI scheduler, the user with the highest CQI value calculated bay the feedback is allocated to each RB.
 In the following simulations, we evaluated the MAC-layer resource allocation results for UE number ranging from 20 to 60 under constraints of $Q = 1, 2, 3$, generating 100 random UE geolocations to compute the mean values and plot error bars (i.e., sample variance).
+Since the proposed MAC scheduler, i.e., M3-MAMA, is formulated under an SE-oriented utility, Best-CQI is used as the main objective-aligned reference, while Round-Robin is included as an additional representative scheduler for comparison.

 Fig. \ref{fig:Thr} shows the comparison of spectral efficiency for the proposed CaFTRA framework against two commonly used 5G scheduling algorithms: Round-Robin and Best CQI.
 These algorithms prioritize fairness and spectral efficiency, respectively.
 The evaluation is conducted for static users (speed = 0) with the number of users ranging from 20 to 60 under varying $Q$ guarantees ($Q = 1, 2, 3$).
 It can be observed that CaFTRA consistently outperforms both 5G Round-Robin and 5G Best CQI across all QoS levels and user numbers.
 Specifically, CaFTRA achieves a 60\% improvement in spectral efficiency compared to 5G Round-Robin and about 15\% improvement compared to 5G Best CQI.
 The performance gain is particularly notable under higher $Q$ constraints ($Q = 3$), where CaFTRA demonstrates its ability to better allocate resources while ensuring stringent service quality requirements.
+The reported spectral efficiency is a system-level result under the considered UMi-like micro-cell SU-MIMO cooperative setup.
+Its absolute value should therefore be interpreted within this specific simulation context, while the main message of this figure is the relative gain of CaFTRA over the representative 5G baselines under the same deployment assumptions.

 As the number of users increases, the impact of $Q$ values on spectral efficiency becomes more significant.
 This is because the total number of RBs remains fixed, and with more users, the RBs available for flexible scheduling decrease, leading to a reduction in performance gains as $Q$ increases.
 The superior performance of CaFTRA stems from its learning-oriented feedback-free transmission approach, which allows for more efficient multi-BS association and multi-RB allocation.
 This adaptability enables CaFTRA to effectively utilize spectral resources, even as the number of users increases, while maintaining higher spectral efficiency than conventional 5G methods.
 These results highlight the potential of CaFTRA as an efficient resource management solution in 6G and beyond.